-

 We’ve seen all too often the devastation abusers cause and the support social landlords should offer to victims.
 That’s why we have joined hundreds of other UK housing associations by signing up to the Chartered Institute of Housing’s ‘Make a Stand’ campaign.

-Common myths about domestic abuse
+Common misconceptions about domestic abuse

 Reality: Domestic abuse is very common.
 On average, a woman is killed by her male partner or former partner every four days in the UK, England and Wales.
 Domestic abuse has a higher rate of repeat victimisation than any other crime, and on average, the police receive over 100 emergency calls relating to domestic abuse every hour.